theguywhocodes837/Awesome-Golang/README.md

   2.  <a href="https://gophercises.com/">Gophercises - FREE coding exercises for budding gophers</a>
   3.  <a href="https://ieftimov.com/post/when-why-least-frequently-used-cache-implementation-golang/">When why least frequently used cache implementation golang</a>
   4.  <a href="https://levelup.gitconnected.com/lets-write-a-simple-event-bus-in-go-79b9480d8997"> Writing event bus in golang</a>
+  5.  <a href="https://www.youtube.com/watch?v=XbKSssBftLM">Implementing the tree command from scratch</a>

  Library
   1.  <a href="https://github.com/c-bata/go-prompt">Go Prompt</a>